Minister, Justice and Faith Formation

 Location: Teleworks and works in the Guthrie office

-Jeffrey encourages and connects communities of faith and the regional council in youth and young adult ministry and matters of faith formation and liaises with the General Council in this regard.
-Contact Jeffrey about: Affirming Ministry; Camping Ministries; Faith Formation; Harm Reduction; Worship and Music; Youth and Young Adult Ministry, United Church Women (UCW)
+Jeffrey encourages and connects communities of faith and the regional council with matters of faith formation and justice.
+Contact Jeffrey about: Affirming Ministry; Social Justice Ministries; Community Outreach Ministries; Camping Ministries; Faith Formation; Harm Reduction; Worship and Music; Youth and Young Adult Ministry, United Church Women (UCW)

-Jeffrey’s approach to ministry has always been intergenerational with an emphasis on engaging young people in the mission and ministry of the church.
+Jeffrey approaches ministry with an intergenerational perspective with an emphasis on engaging young people in ministry’s purpose.

-Currently, Jeffrey giving leadership to the church’s engagement in life-saving community-based work of harm reduction.
+Jeffrey is often working on the church’s engagement in life-saving community-based work of harm reduction and mental health support

 Jeffrey Dale (they/them/he/his) Experience and Biography

 Jeffrey brings a strong background in the arts to his work as a theatre practitioner and author.
 Jeffrey was the winner of the James MacRae Canada 150 Award for Poetry and was voted Person of the Year at the 2020 Fierté Simcoe Pride Gala Awards.
-He holds his Grade 8 in piano from the Royal Conservatory of music.
-Jeffrey holds a Master of Fine Arts in Creative Writing from the University of Guelph.
-Currently he is working on play about the statue of the Crucified Woman who stands at Emmanuel College as a painful reminder of the misogyny that exists within the church and society.
+Jeffrey studied Grade 8 in piano from the Royal Conservatory of Music.
+Jeffrey holds a Master of Fine Arts in Creative Writing from the University of Guelph and a Master of Divinity from Emmanuel College.
+Jeffrey holds a graduate certificated in Children’s Mental Health (Georgian College), a Bachelor of Arts in Theatre and History (University of Guelph), and a Diploma in Theatre Arts (Algonquin College).
+Currently, Jeffrey is studying in the Certificate in Addiction Studies at Wilfrid Laurier University.
+Jeffrey is also working on a play about the statue, Crucified Woman, who stands at Emmanuel College as a painful reminder of the misogyny that exists within the church and society.

-Jeffrey has recently moved to the west end of Toronto where he and his dog Max enjoy the wilds of High Park.
+Jeffrey lives in the west end of Toronto where he and his dog Max enjoy the wilds of High Park.